 What is a Philippine Visa?

-A Philippine Visa is an endorsement made on a travel document by a consular officer at a Philippine Embassy or Consulate abroad denoting that the visa application has been properly examined and that the bearer is permitted to proceed to the Philippines and request permission from the Philippine Immigration authorities at the ports of entries to enter the country.
-The visa thus issued is not a guarantee that the holder will be automatically admitted into the country, because the admission of foreign nationals into the Philippines is a function of the immigration authorities at the port of entry.
+A Philippine Visa is an endorsement by a consular officer on a passport denoting that the visa application has been examined and requesting permission from Philippine immigration authorities at ports of entry to allow the bearer to enter the Philippines.
+A visa is not a guarantee that the holder will be automatically admitted into the country because admission of foreign nationals into the Philippines is an exclusive and original function of the Bureau of Immigration (BI).
+Philippine visa holders are subject to the regular and discretionary immigration control at the port of entry, hence, BI may deny entry of any visa holder for any valid reason.

 Guidelines on the Entry of Temporary Visitors to the Philippines

-Nationals from countries listed below who are traveling to the Philippines for business and tourism purposes are allowed to enter the Philippines without visas for a stay not exceeding twenty-one (21) days, provided they hold valid tickets for their return journey to port of origin or next port of destination and their passports valid for a period of at least six (6) months beyond the contemplated period of stay.
-However, Immigration Officers at ports of entry may exercise their discretion to admit holders of passports valid for at least sixty (60) days beyond the intended period of stay.
+Nationals from countries listed below who are travelling to the Philippines for business or tourism purposes are allowed to enter the Philippines without visas for a stay not exceeding thirty (30) days, provided they hold valid tickets for their return journey to port of origin or next port of destination and passports valid for a period of at least six (6) months beyond the contemplated period of stay.

 *The following are allowed to enter the Philippines without a visa for a stay not exceeding fifty-nine (59) days: